The Long Riders: Proposed prequel

-In May 1981 David Carradine said a prequel, set during the Civil War, was in development.
+In May 1981 David Carradine said a prequel, set during The American Civil War, was in development.

 In February 1982 Stacy Keach said the script was being written and that it would be a theatrical feature or a television mini series.
 He said when he was in Arkansas making a TV series "so many people came up to talk about The Long Riders which had been shown there on cable that I got enthusiastic again.
 I realised the Jesse James legend goes on and on.
 I can't wait to do the new one."

 In September 1982 Stacy Keach said "There's the possibility of doing something for television with it.
 There's a tremendous amount of history that goes on after The Long Riders.
 Everybody says, "Well, Jesse's dead,' but it's our contention that he didn't die in quite the way history says he died."
 However, the project never came to fruition.